 The truth is that there will be times that you are depressed or sad over the course of your life, as well as personal events that will test you.

 Sadness is a basic human emotion, just like happiness, fear, or anger.
-Experiencing it means that your brain is acting differently and producing a series of effects at the same time that sometimes you are not conscious of.
-You may feel hungrier or more tired, try to search for solitude, or cry.
-You might be interested in knowing the purpose of all of these realities in your body and how you can face sadness in order to get out of this situation as soon as possible.
-As a result, you will prevent more serious illness that can seriously stop your life, like depression does for example.
+Experiencing it means that your brain is acting differently and producing a series of effects at the same time that you’re not always conscious of.
+You may feel hungrier or more tired, try to search for solitude, or cry more.

 The Importance of Empathy

 The brain has various defense mechanisms for handling sadness.
 After all, this is one of the most recognizable emotion in humans.
 When you see someone, you immediately know if they’re suffering from it or not.
 In other words, you will develop empathy for them.

 This dimension allows you to support people that are sad.
 Everyone knows how helpful it is to have friends or family members who support us.

 It is interesting to note that empathy tends to be more developed in women.